lemonaidn/FARA-Extraction-public-copy/README.md

 Run the code in gemini_pipeline.ipynb to process a batch of documents.
 The notebook is currently set up to process the 100 most-recent filings.
 If you want to change or expand the selection of documents being processed, update the number(s) in the for loop for both steps.

 short_form_14_to_24.csv contains the urls of short-form disclosures from 2014 through mid-November 2024.
-That csv was derived from a list of all short-forms maintained by the DoJ, which you can access here: https://efile.fara.gov/ords/fara/f?p=107:21
+That csv was derived from a list of all registrant docs (FARA_All_RegistrantDocs.csv) maintained by the DoJ, which you can access here: https://efile.fara.gov/ords/fara/f?p=107:21